philipokiokio/SediPack/README.md

-Which call contains a docstring which contains information on how to use it.
+**Each method call contains a docstring which contains information on how to use it.**

 # How to use this package.